Search Contractor ToolStack

 • Total: ~$448/month or ~$5,376/year

 Compare that to the same team on ServiceTitan Essentials: roughly $24,000+/year in subscription alone, plus implementation fees.
-Jobber is literally one-fifth the cost.
+Jobber is literally one-fifth the cost for a team that size.

 The Pricing Gotcha

 One legitimate complaint: the jump from Individual to Team plans can feel steep.
-If you are a solo operator who just hired your first helper, going from $119/month (Connect Individual) to $169/month (Connect Team for 5 users) is a 42% price increase for one additional user.
+Going from $119/month (Connect Individual) to $169/month (Connect Team for 5 users) is a 42% price increase for one additional user.
 Several contractors flag this as a frustration (Source: contractor feedback, GetoneCrew, 2026).
-It is worth it if you plan to keep growing, but it stings if you are adding just one person.
+It’s worth it if you plan to keep growing, but it stings if you’re just adding one helper.

 14-Day Free Trial

 Jobber offers a 14-day free trial with no credit card required.
-You can set up your account, add clients, create quotes, and run the full workflow before you spend a dime.
-This is how software should work — let people try it before committing.
-ServiceTitan and several competitors still do not offer this.
+You can set up your account, add clients, create quotes, and run the full workflow before spending anything.
+This is how software should work.
+ServiceTitan and several competitors still don’t offer this.

 Jobber connects with the most common business tools contractors already use: